labgem/microscope-user-doc/docs/content/userpanel/rightsmanagement.rst

 .. image:: img/man2.png

-All users having access to the corresponding organism are grouped by access right level: firest, **Administrators**, then users having **View & Annotate** access rights and at the end, users having View Only access rights.
+All users having access to the corresponding organism are grouped by access right level: first, **Administrators**, then users having **View & Annotate** access rights and at the end, users having View Only access rights.

 *Additional data about users are also available:*

 	* *User name*
 	* *User email*
 	* *User account creation date*
-	* *User last login date on MicroScope (and not necessarly on the organism you are looking at)*
+	* *User last login date on MicroScope (and not necessarily on the organism you are looking at)*
 	* *the last date the user access rights has been modified by an administrator*

 * «**Order by Users**» View